 Whether you’re asking yourself, “Should I adopt a pit bull?” or you’ve just adopted your first pittie, we couldn’t be more excited for you!
 Adopting one of these adorable blockheads does come with some special considerations.
 Here’s are five things to know before you bring home your pibble:

 1. All dogs are individuals

-2. You’re going to have to really know your stuff
+2. You have to know your stuff

 Of course, pit bulls are just dogs with nothing special about them other than being extra good looking, but not everyone has caught on yet.
-The stigma faced by bullies is still very real, and you’re gonna have to be ready to advocate and educate.
+The stigma bullies face is still very real, and you’re gonna have to be ready to advocate and educate.
 There are numerous ways pit bull owners can be discriminated against, including statewide bans (luckily there are none in the U.S., but bans do exist in some provinces in Canada and even whole countries elsewhere), local laws that ban or require extra precautions like muzzling or fencing in your yard, ordinances requiring extra dog insurance, landlords being jerks, and insurance companies dropping you or raising your rates.
-While there is a ton of information online, your local rescue has seen it all and will know the laws in your area, so be sure to ask tons of questions and they’ll point you to necessary resources.
+While there’s a ton of information online, your local rescue has seen it all and will know the laws in your area, so be sure to ask tons of questions and they’ll point you to necessary resources.

 3. You need to have most well-behaved dog on the block

-4. When you rescue, you’re not just adopting a dog–you’re getting a whole new family
+4. When you rescue, you’re not just adopting a dog; you’re getting a whole new family

 5. You’re about to adopt the most loving dog on the planet